espressif/idf-component-manager/docs/en/guides/packaging_components.rst

 Add Dependencies
 ^^^^^^^^^^^^^^^^

 When your component depends on another component, you need to add this dependency relationship in your component's manifest file as well.
-Our :ref:`version solver <versioning:Version Solving>` would collect all dependencies and calculate the final versioning solution.
+Our :ref:`version solver <reference/versioning:Version Solving>` would collect all dependencies and calculate the final versioning solution.
 For example:

 .. code-block:: yaml